 USAO Inducts 15 Into Hypatia Honor Society

-Fifteen students at the University of Science and Arts of Oklahoma were honored recently for their academic achievements and community and campus activities as they were initiated into Hypatia, USAO's only campus-wide honor society.
+Fifteen students at the University of Science and Arts of Oklahoma were honored recently for their academic achievements and community and campus activities as they were initiated into Hypatia, the USAO honor society.

-Faculty sponsors for Hypatia include Dr. Nancy Warden, professor of mathematics; Dr. Nancy Hector, associate professor of education and coordinator of field-based experiences; Mather; Kent Lamar, professor of art, and Huguenin.
+Faculty sponsors for Hypatia include Warden, Dr. Nancy Hector, assistant professor of education; Dr. Charles Mather, professor of biology; Kent Lamar, professor of art, and Dr. Sanders Huguenin, vice president of academic affairs.

 The Hypatia Honor Society was founded in 1923 to honor students for their high academic achievements, character and integrity and service to the university and their community.
 The honor society was named after Hypatia, the famous Greek female mathematician.
 A faculty committee selects students for Hypatia.
 It is not possible for any student to apply for membership in the Honor Society.